SYN606/Exam_Portal/README.md

 # 📝 Exam Portal

 **Exam Portal** is a Django-based web application that allows users to take exams online.
 Admins can create exams, add questions, and manage participant data.
 Participants can register, take exams, and receive automatic results.
+I Created for My o level Students.

 ## 🚀 Features